3 Cool Things You Can Do with Ad Customizers

 There are so many things one can customize in an ad, from the brand, model, price, discount, and the list goes on.
 The great thing about ad customizers is that you’re not limited to one per ad.
 Let’s say you sell multiple brands of kitchen mixers with varying prices and offerings; rather than having to make a unique ad for each brand, price, and model, you can use multiple ad customizer to create an accurate ad for each unique search.

 “You can mix and match different ad customizer parameters to create a unique, time sensitive or inventory sensitive ad that strokes that all-important urgency fire that your visitors may have in trying to find the best product for the lowest prices,” says Elite Group Marketing’s, Gary Victory.

 #3: Bulk Upload for Multi-Product Sales

 This takes the last tip to the next level for the larger retailer or e-commerce site with inventory that is constantly changing.
 Tweaking each ad for weekly or even daily promotions or price fluctuations can become a full-time job in itself.
 Luckily, advertisers using Google Shopping can easily upload their product lists with the appropriate discounts and sales with end dates to ensure customers are never misled on changes in price.
-When updates need to be made, all you have to do is make the adjustments in the spreadsheet, re-upload it into Google’s ad customizer data section of AdWords to ensure the adjustments are put into effect.
+When updates need to be made, all you have to do is make the adjustments in the spreadsheet, re-upload it into Google’s ad customizer data section of Google Ads (formerly known as AdWords) to ensure the adjustments are put into effect.